Berbice Creole Dutch: History

 Berbice was settled in 1627 by the Dutchman Abraham van Peere.
 A few years later, Suriname was settled by Englishmen Lord Willoughby and Lawrence Hyde under a grant from the English King, Charles II.
 In the beginning, therefore, Suriname was a British and Berbice a Dutch possession.

 On 22 April 1796, the British occupied the territory.
 On 27 March 1802, Berbice was restored to the Batavian Republic (the then-current name of the Netherlands).
 In September 1803, the British occupied the territory again.
 On 13 August 1814, Berbice became a British colony.
-The colony was formally ceded to Britain by the Netherlands on 20 November 1815.
+The colony was formally ceded to Britain by the Netherlands on 20 November 1815, then referred to as British Guiana.

 Throughout the 1700s, sugar and cacao plantations were numerous throughout the Berbice region.
 These plantations created close contact between numerous language groups as slaves were transported in from surrounding areas.
-The enslaved populations largely consisted of the indigenous Arawak Amerindian people of the surrounding Berbice region, and enslaved people shipped in from the Bight of Biafra.
-Thus, the initial contact situation consisted of Indigenous Arawak speakers, Eastern Ijo varieties from the Bight of Biafra, and Dutch colonizers mostly speaking southwestern varieties from Zeeland.
+The enslaved populations largely consisted of the Indigenous Lokono Amerindian people of the surrounding Berbice region, and enslaved people shipped in from the Bight of Biafra.
+Thus, the initial contact situation consisted of Indigenous Lokono speakers, Eastern Ijo varieties from the Bight of Biafra, and Dutch colonisers mostly speaking southwestern varieties from Zeeland.

-A Dutch Arawak pidgin was developed early on in this time period and later contributed in the development of Berbice Dutch.
+A Dutch Lokono pidgin was developed early on in this time period and later contributed in the development of Berbice Dutch.
 It is believed that the language was largely constructed by children born locally into these plantations.
 Many of which are thought to be of mixed ancestry between the enslaved population and the mainly single Dutchmen.

 One-third of the basic words in Berbice Dutch Creole, including words for 'eat', 'know', and 'speak' are of Niger–Congo origin in West Africa, from a single language-cluster, the Eastern Ijaw languages.
-The language borrowed its lexicon largely from Dutch (57%) and Eastern Ijo (38%), with only 1% of its lexicon stemming from Arawak varieties.
+The language borrowed its lexicon largely from Dutch (57%) and Eastern Ijo (38%), with only 1% of its lexicon stemming from Lokono varieties.
 It is considered a unique Creole language because it consists of only one African language influence, with 0% of its structure or lexicon stemming from parts of Africa outside of Eastern Ijo.
 It is suspected that the cause of this is a lack of diversity in groups of enslaved Africans in the region.
 At the time, slaves from the Bight of Biafra were considered undesirable.
 Due to Berbice's relatively small size, they would use undesirable slaves as they were cheaper, leading to a single language coming over from Africa, though in multiple varieties.